 - Andrew Wright, associate professor, Savannah Law School

-- Moderator: Linda Gustitus, Washington co-director, Levin Center at Wayne Law; former staff director, U.S. Senate Permanent Subcommittee on Investigations
+- Moderator: Linda Gustitus, Washington co-director, Levin Center for Oversight and Democracy; former staff director, U.S. Senate Permanent Subcommittee on Investigations

 Panel two: Is the Current System Working or Does it Need Reform?